nueh/LYWSD02-LYWSD03MMC-MQTT/README.md

 ```
 sudo hcitool lescan
 ```
 to catch mac addresses of devices with names starts with _LYWSD_.
-You can't just grep output cause *hchitool lecan* does not flash stdout buffer during work.
+You can't just grep output cause *hcitool lescan* does not flash stdout buffer during work.
 Lines can be duplicated, collect and save uniq mac addresses of devices for using with script.

 ## Running